codewithelmor/csharp-abstraction/README.md

-# csharp-abstraction-
-Pillars of Object-Oriented Programming (OOP) - Abstraction
+# Pillars of Object-Oriented Programming (OOP) - Abstraction

 **`Abstraction`** is a concept in Object-Oriented Programming (OOP) that allows you to provide a simplified view of an entity by exposing only essential features and hiding unnecessary details.
 In C#, abstraction is often achieved through abstract classes and interfaces.
 Here's an example using an abstract class: